 Q. How long will it take to get a builder licence?

 - The Registrar of the New Home Buyer Protection Office will process licence applications as quickly as possible.
 The time it takes to process a licence application will depend on volume of applications and the complexity of applications.

 Q. How long is the licence valid?

-- The licence is valid for one year from the date of issue, unless otherwise stated by the Registrar
+- For one year from the date of issue, unless otherwise stated by the Registrar

 Q. What information will I need to provide to apply for a builder licence?

-- Provide information about any undischarged bankruptcies, or any arrangements under the Companies' Creditors Arrangement Act that have not been fully satisfied
+- any undischarged bankruptcies or arrangements under the Companies' Creditors Arrangement Act that have not been completed

-Q. What is the safety and consumer protection legislation that I will be asked about?
+Q. What safety and consumer protection legislation are builders asked about?

 - New Home Buyer Protection Act